OttVilson/ngx-data-source-material-plugins/README.md

       "*": ["node_modules/*", "*"]
     },
 ```
-to tsconfig.json file under `compilerOptions`.
+to `compilerOptions` in tsconfig.json file of the project where the library is to be used.
 See also Scenario 1 in https://github.com/microsoft/TypeScript/issues/8346.